AnshikaGangwar/Hack36-fnatics/README.md

 1. A social platform which will allow user to login via email.
 2. Users can post images and text.
 3. Users can read post of other users.
+4. User can read detailed explanation of various common algoriths of machine learning.
+5.